YangHanlin/git-test/README.md

 # README

-This is an example of how a README document looks like.
+This is an example of what a README document looks like.

-## How does it look like?
+## What does it look like?

 It looks like: